inductiva/inductiva/docs/simulators/OpenFOAM.md

 Additionally, every command must start with `runApplication` or `runParallel`, which is why even basic commands like `rm` and `mv` are preceded by `runApplication`.

-We have consolidated all the commands into a file named `input.txt`, with each command placed on a separate line.
+We have consolidated all the commands into a file named `commands.txt`, with each command placed on a separate line.
 This file is then read into a list of strings to execute sequentially.
-The contents of `input.txt` are as follows:
+The contents of `commands.txt` are as follows:
 ```bash
 runApplication cp system/controlDict.SHM system/controlDict
 runApplication cp system/fvSchemes.SHM system/fvSchemes